nairadithya/website/src/content/drafts/photography essay.md

----
----

-So I recently got into photography, our family went on our first international trip and we spent our vacation in Bali, and I wanted to capture the cultural differences and nuances in this new place as much as I could.

 I don't consider myself a great photographer by any means.
 I picked up a camera and started shooting, with the knowledge of half-remembered videos on composition and shutter speed that I watched years ago.